zyphlar/influxdb.org/source/docs/v0.9/query_language/database_administration.md

 ```

 ## Retention Policy Management
 Retention policies can be created, modified, listed, and deleted.

+### Auto-creation of retention policies
+When a database is created, a retention policy named "default", with infinite retention, is automatically created for that database.
+This may not be desirable for certain deployments, and auto-creation can be disabled via the configuration file.

 ### Create a retention policy
 ```sql